imagej/pyimagej/doc/Initialization.md

 If you wish to use plugins which are not available as Maven artifacts, you have a couple of options:

-1. Use a local installation of ImageJ with the plugins, as described above.
+1. Use a local installation of ImageJ2 with the plugins, as described above.

-2. Specify a remote version of ImageJ, but set `plugins.dir` to point to a local directory to discover the plugins from there.
+2. Specify a remote version of ImageJ2, but set `plugins.dir` to point to a local directory to discover the plugins from there.
 For example:

    ```python